hanabi/hanabi.github.io/Reference.md

 * First, see the section on *Deferring a Bluff* above.
 * If Bob suspects that Alice is performing a *Double Bluff*, then Bob should **never defer**.
 It is very important that *Double Bluffs* resolve immediately.
 * Similarly, if Bob blind-plays, and Cathy can not rule out a *Double Bluff*, then Cathy should **never defer**.
-(If Cathy defers, it will cause an unrecoverable *Information Desynchronization*, because her future blind-play will not be interpretted as related to the *Double Bluff*.)
+(If Cathy defers, it will cause an unrecoverable *Information Desynchronization*, because her future blind-play will not be interpreted as related to the *Double Bluff*.)

 ### A Table for Deferring Bluffs